-No matter how we arrive, by being at a talk on “the awakening of meditation” we show that we are hungering for an awakening.
+No matter how we arrive, by attending a talk on “the awakening of meditation” we show that we are hungering for an awakening.
 We know that the life we are living is not a life of bliss, is not a life of love and laughter, is not a life of celebration, is not the life of enlightenment that we have heard is possible.
 So, we are interested in hearing what the speaker has to say about awakening and about meditation.

 The title of this talk has been deliberately chosen because there is ‘an awakening’ of meditation that takes place, and it is meditation that brings about that awakening.

 In order for us to make the journey out of ‘becoming’ and into ‘being,’ we must first come to see how we are continually propping up the straw man of becoming.
 We must see how we are continually projecting our consciousness out into the idea of a person.
-We must see how we are reinforcing the identification with a separate limited body-mind.
+We must see how we are reinforcing the identification with a separate, limited body-mind.

 So, we begin by creating the witness.
-We begin by bringing our attention back home and we find that when we are engaged in any mindful act, we have less unconsciousness lying about.
-We are both stopping the emitting of energy into unconsciousness and we are creating the witnessing, the awareness.
+We begin by bringing our attention back home, and we find that when we are engaged in any mindful act we have less unconsciousness lying about.
+We are both stopping the emitting of energy into unconsciousness, and we are creating the witnessing, the awareness.
 We are beginning the journey home.

 With this newfound presence, we are ready to begin the journey in.